DataDog/integrations-core/solr/README.md

 ## Setup
 ### Installation

 The Solr check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Solr nodes.

-If you need the newest version of the Solr check, install the `dd-check-solr` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).

 This check is JMX-based, so you'll need to enable JMX Remote on your Tomcat servers.
 Read the [JMX Check documentation](http://docs.datadoghq.com/integrations/java/) for more information on that.